 India, the beloved home to multifold customs and cultures is filled with some notable diversity in its clothing styles.
 The traditional dresses of India, each as unique as they come, add to the repertoire of the colourful clothing industry.
-The bright cheery colours, exotic embroidery patterns, and different prints are all distinct to India.
-The Indian traditional dresses from various states speak of a culture unique to its own land that is perhaps, never to be found elsewhere.
+In addition, the bright cheery colours, exotic embroidery patterns, and different prints are all distinct to India.
+Moreover, the Indian traditional dresses from various states speak of a culture unique to its own land that is perhaps, never to be found elsewhere.

 The culture and traditions that are prevalent in a state play a major role in deciding its styles.
-Each state of India has some unique article of clothing that adds to the beauty and diversity of the clothing habits prevailing in the country.
+Also, each state of India has some unique article of clothing that adds to the beauty and diversity of the clothing habits prevailing in the country.

 The industry had gained quite a name for itself, even back then as claimed by Herodotus- the Greek historian for whom Indian cotton was the finest of all.
 A recent study of the Harappan Silk fibres has shown that silk was produced through the process of reeling in those times.